hagenhaus/hagenhaus-com/en/docs/hhdatalist/themes/index.md

 1. Modify the values for the new theme properties (and reload) iteratively as you fine-tune your theme.

-1. If you delete your *themeDefaults* option, HHDataList will use its default *themeDefaults* option consisting of blue shades for any non-overridden colors:
+1. Optionally, you can delete your *themeDefaults* option:

     ``` nonum
     new HHDataList({